 Ready to start building your passive income empire?
 Here’s a roadmap for U.S. consumers:

-3. Define Your Goals: What do you want your passive income to achieve? (e.g., cover a specific bill, fund a hobby, replace your active income).
+passive incometo achieve? (e.g., cover a specific bill, fund a hobby, replace your active income). - Start Small: You don’t need a fortune to begin.
+Begin

 Conclusion: Your Journey to Financial Freedom in 2025